US authorities arrest analyst who aided Trump-Russia probe | DW | 04.11.2021

 The dossier and the Durham probe have faced accusations that they are politically motivated.

-Danchenko functioned as a source for Christopher Steele, a former British spy who was paid by Democrats to compile the dossier into links between Russia and former US President Donald Trump during the 2016 presidential campaign.
+Danchenko functioned as a source for Christopher Steele, a former British spy who was paid by Democrats to compile the dossier into links between Russia and Trump during the 2016 presidential campaign.

 The dossier was ultimately used by the FBI as it applied for and received surveillance warrants targeting a former Trump campaign aide.

-Danchenko allegedly lied about the source of information included in the so-called "Steele dossier" when questioned about his work, the Department of Justice stated.
+Danchenko allegedly lied about the source of information included in the so-called "Steele dossier" when questioned about his work, the Justice Department stated.

 Danchenko is the third person, and second in a two-month span, to face charges related to the dossier.